Coming soon

 Solving the key job to be done ensures initial demand from and adds to your account control with your merchant customer.
 The closer your product gets to the target stakeholder, the more opportunity you have to create a control point with them.

-A merchant’s key jobs to be done are straightforward: attract new customers and retain existing customers.
-While providing anything to a merchant that helps with these tasks is good in isolation, a VSV will want to provide an offering that can simultaneously create consumer value.
-I’ve found that consumer value is most often created by frequent engagement, high utility, stored value, or data that can be used to personalize future interactions.
-Most powerfully, you can look for opportunities to engage with the consumer in a branded fashion.
-For example, in a point-of-sale system, a consumer may start to recognize the Square or Toast logo that is often prominently featured at a merchant’s cash register.
+A merchant’s key jobs to be done are straightforward: attract new customers and then keep them around.
+While providing anything to a merchant that helps with these tasks is good, a VSV will want to sell a product that can simultaneously create consumer value.
+I’ve found that consumer value is created by frequent engagement, high utility, stored value, or data that can be used to personalize future interactions.
+To increase the VSV’s power, these engagements should be done in a branded fashion.
+For example, in a point-of-sale system, a consumer may start to recognize the Square or Toast logo that is prominently featured at a merchant’s cash register.

 In the table below, I’ve compiled a variety of common front office applications that merchants use to create sales/demand, and their longer-term strategic value relative to consumers.
 While there are many robust horizontal competitors for each category, a VSV benefits from the integration with its core offering.
-Mix in industry specific nuances, and you have strong differentiation to allow victory over your horizontal foes.
+Mix in industry-specific nuances, and you have strong enough differentiation to ensure victory over your horizontal foes.

 Ecommerce

-We’re already starting to see ecommerce embedded in all parts of the consumer experience.
+Ecommerce is more than just having a “buy online” button—we’re already starting to see ecommerce embedded in every part of the consumer experience.
 “Order and Pay at Table” by Toast allow consumers to engage with a restaurant digitally as part of the in-person dining experience.
 Podium allows merchants to transact and collect payments in the flow of service, marketing, and follow-up communications.
-According to our in-house research, 25% of Brazilian ecommerce flows through messaging environments like Whatsapp.
-I love these new e-commerce modalities because they:
+According to our in-house research, 25% of Brazilian ecommerce flows through messaging environments like WhatsApp.
+I love these new ecommerce modalities because they:

 CRM

 The biggest issue that merchants face with customer acquisition is not being able to determine new versus existing customers.
-This is critical as marketplaces—the largest online channels—charge for new and existing customers equally.
-Merchants generally are willing to pay the take rate online marketplaces command (and even higher!) for truly new incremental customers, but they resent (and can’t afford) to pay takerates on their existing customers.
+Marketplaces—the largest online channels—charge for new and existing customers equally, and while merchants generally are willing to pay the take rate online marketplaces command (and even higher!) for truly new incremental customers, they resent (and can’t afford) paying take rates on their existing customers.

-VSVs are the right organization to build this product for merchants because they already have ownership over the data that a typical CRM would struggle to access.
-By making the setup and attribution dead simple, VSVs can offer a product that horizontal providers can’t match.
+VSVs have an unfair right to build this product because they already have ownership over the data that a typical CRM would struggle to access.
+By making the attribution dead simple, VSVs can offer a product that horizontal providers can’t match, not through technical excellence but through data superiority.
+A VSV marketplace would be able to delineate between net new customers versus returning providers via their superior data.

 The phone is the front door to local merchants.
-Many service businesses have high demand peaks where they lose orders because they fail to answer the phone.
-New phone offerings allow merchants to transition phone interactions to digital interactions via text back, or provide on-demand assistance in taking orders.
-The VSV can either reroute the calls to a call center, or provide an AI chatbot that connects with merchant’s customers via text.
+Many service businesses have high demand peaks when they lose orders because they fail to answer the phone.
+New phone offerings can allow merchants to transition phone interactions to digital, or can provide on-demand assistance in taking orders—the VSV can either reroute the calls to a call center or provide an AI chatbot that connects with merchant’s customers via text.
 In either case, the VSV gives the company demand that otherwise would be missed.

 Conclusion

-Front office applications are good expansion opportunities even if the VSV doesn’t go any closer to consumers.
+Front office applications are good expansion opportunities, even if the VSV doesn’t go any closer to consumers.
 However, the key is to prioritize those options for creating demand for your merchants (Part 2 of this series) and create landing wedges and extend to the consumer (Part 3).
-If you play your cards right, you will be that much further towards creating a two-sided consumer marketplace (Part 4).
+If you play your cards right, you will be that much closer to creating a two-sided consumer marketplace (Part 4).

 Consumer Demand Series